 Our Campaign to End Premature Birth: Annual report 2014

 Our work continues to make sure babies get the strongest start possible.
-The preterm birth rate in the United States fell for the 6th consecutive year to a 15-year low of 11.5 percent.
-In 2013, we launched the March of Dimes Prematurity Research Center – Ohio Collaborative.
-This team joins our Prematurity Research Center at Stanford University in working to rapidly translate research findings into practice.
-And we now offer comfort and support to families with a baby in newborn intensive care in 132 hospitals around the country.
+The preterm birth rate in the United States fell for the 7th consecutive year 11.4 percent.
+In 2014, we launched March of Dimes Prematurity Research Centers in St. Louis and in Philadelphia.
+Scientists at these 2 new centers are working together to uncover the causes of premature birth and speed up research discoveries.
+We also offered comfort and support to 93,000 families with a baby in newborn intensive care.

 See also: Officers and Board of Trustees

 How much money was dedicated to programs in 2012?

 With the help of volunteers, donors and partners, we raised $219 million to invest in research, education and community services.